 Furthermore, Pop-Kultur is committed to deepening international cultural exchange.
-Besides co-productions with other international festivals and partners and increasing cooperation with musicians from Eastern Europe and the African continent, a new digital residency between Tel Aviv and Berlin is planned for 2020 to strengthen collaborative work between German and Israeli artists.
+Besides co-productions with other international festivals and partners and increasing cooperation with musicians from Eastern Europe and the African continent, a residency between Tel Aviv and Berlin aims to strengthen collaborative work between German and Israeli artists.

 For the Nachwuchs programme, Pop-Kultur welcomes 250 young talents from Berlin and around the world to around 40 workshops and networking opportunities with artists from the Live programme along with bright minds from business, politics and the music industry.
 The primary aim is the professionalisation of newcomers in the fields of music practice, music business, club and festival culture as well as interdisciplinary fields.
 In the long run, this will lead to an international network of creative people who bring progress to pop culture.

 In cooperation with the Goethe-Institut, the Pop-Kultur festival has enabled ten young musical talents from the Global South, the Middle East and Asia to take part in Pop-Kultur Live and Pop-Kultur Nachwuchs since 2015.

 One alum of Goethe-Talents gets the opportunity to return to Berlin the following year for a four-week Goethe Residency to develop a collaborative project with a Berlin-based artist and present it in the festival’s main Live programme.